Reducing Parental Conflict Toolkit

 Contact your local training support East Sussex Safeguarding Children Partnership

 We believe that families can make positive changes with the help of their:

 - networks, and

-that can help them to make positive change.
 This underpins Connected Practice.
 So as part of our work we can ask families:

 What are the strengths that we can harness within this family to create positive change?